- 01Lumber is up 22%, steel up 18%, and copper wire up 15% since January -- these aren't projections, they're today's prices at your supplier

 January-February: The Announcements

 January 20, 2025.
-Day one of the new administration.
-Executive orders signed targeting trade imbalances with Canada, China, and Mexico.
-The headlines say "tariffs coming" but the details are vague.
+Executive orders targeting trade imbalances with Canada, China, and Mexico.
+Details vague.
 Markets shrug.

 February 4.
 The first real shoe drops.
-25% tariffs on Canadian imports — including lumber, the single most important material in residential construction.
-10% on Chinese imports — steel, aluminum, and every manufactured component you'd put in a house.
-HVAC systems, lighting fixtures, electrical panels.
+25% tariffs on Canadian imports -- including lumber, the most important material in residential construction.
+10% on Chinese imports -- steel, aluminum, HVAC systems, lighting fixtures, electrical panels.
 All of it.

 February 12.
 Canada announces retaliatory tariffs on US goods.
-This matters less for construction materials but signals that nobody's backing down.
 The back-and-forth begins.

-Here's what most investors missed: between those announcements and the actual implementation dates, suppliers started pre-ordering.
-Lumber yards in the Pacific Northwest stockpiled Canadian framing lumber before the tariffs hit.
-That bought everyone a few weeks.
+Between announcements and implementation dates, suppliers pre-ordered.
+Lumber yards in the Pacific Northwest stockpiled Canadian framing lumber.
 If you bought materials in February, you probably got pre-tariff pricing.
 That window's closed.

 March: The Price Shock Hits

-By early March, the tariffs are live and flowing through the supply chain.
-Here's what the numbers look like on the ground:
+By early March, tariffs are live and flowing through the supply chain:

 - Lumber (framing, plywood, OSB): Up 22% from December pricing.
 A $14,000 framing package on a 1,400 sq ft ranch in Cleveland?
 Now $17,080.
 That's $3,080 you didn't budget for.